stevedatadog/katacoda-scenarios/api-automation-iac/3-client-libraries/intro.md

-Datadog offers many open source client libraries for communicating with the Datadog API in your applications.
-There are also many unofficial libraries to choose from.
-The Python library is mature, feature-rich, and a good example of a typical Datadog API library.
+There are many programming language libraries, called "[client libraries](https://docs.datadoghq.com/developers/community/libraries/)," that simplify communicating with the Datadog API.
+You can use them to easily add Datadog API requests to most applications, from internal administrative tools to native mobile consumer applications.
+Client libraries unlock the full power of the Datadog API using the programming languages that best fit your needs or preferences.

-In this lab, you will examine and run Python scripts that use the official Datadog for Python library.
-You'll perform the same tasks you did from the command line, so you can see differences and similarities of doing so with a client library.
+In this lab, you will examine and run Python scripts that use the two official python libraries.
+You'll perform the same tasks you did in previous labs, so you can see the differences and similarities of performing them with  client libraries.

 Click the **Start Scenario** button to get started.